anb94/anb94/README.md

 ## Welcome to my Github page!

 🧬 I am Senior RA at Hong Kong Genome Institute. \
-🔭 My previous work focussed on network-based computational drug repositioning. \
+🔭 My current work focusses on genomic medicine. \
 📫 How to reach me: Message on [threads](https://www.threads.com/@a.n.bennett)

-My [Canary repo](https://github.com/anb94/Canary) contains a singularity based tool that was published in BMC Bioinformatics.
-Canary is a tool which allows for the semi-automated conversion of MaCH files to PLINK files for GWAS analysis.

 <!--
 **anb94/anb94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.